Add text here

 Labs are inefficient without enough access points for all staff.
 This also includes laboratory equipment—the location of barcode readers and printers in your lab must be easily accessible.
 If the lab is working with heavy-duty solvents, solvent-resistant hardware may need to be purchased.

 Sample and test documentation should be completed at the time that the work is being executed in order to reduce human error and avoid compliance issues.
-PaaS and SaaS LIMS environments give a lab multiple access points, to help improve documentation, whereas an on-premise LIMS may be best fit for a single or centralized lab.
+PaaS and SaaS LIMS environments give a lab multiple access points, to help improve documentation, whereas a self-hosted LIMS may be best fit for a single or centralized lab.

 If you don’t have the resources for a dedicated internal IT team, PaaS and SaaS LIMS often include IT management in the platform subscription to reduce the financial burden.
 PaaS infrastructure management is scalable, so you can can reduce or increase server capacity based on the lab’s current needs.
 SaaS systems will scale on usage without the need for active management of the IT infrastructure.
 In addition, PaaS and SaaS LIMS solutions have built-in backup and recovery capabilities.

 The length of time that your laboratory wants to use the LIMS can determine how important known and predictable costs are.
-An on-premise LIMS requires a perpetual license, locking you into one cost for the length of the agreement.
+A self-hosted LIMS requires a perpetual license, locking you into one cost for the length of the agreement.
 Although this is an expensive initial cost, you may realize cost savings over the length of the agreement.

 In PaaS LIMS setups, the software licensing is achieved through either perpetual arrangement or subscription.
 Infrastructure licensing is generally subscription-based and you pay on an as-needed basis for any additional customizations.